confidential-containers/guest-components/attestation-agent/README.md

 make ATTESTER=tdx-attester
 ```

-with no platform supprted
+with no platform supported
 ```shell
 make ATTESTER=none
 ```

-with all platforms supprted
+with all platforms supported
 ```shell
 make ATTESTER=all-attesters
 ```